damianhakert/damianhakert.github.io/source/handbook/engineering/fix4all/index.html.md

 1. Reduce the time it takes to resolve customer tickets.
 1. Reduce the time to fix customer bugs.
 1. Increase the shared knowledge between developers and service engineers.
-1. Increase customer awareness within the developing team.
+1. Increase customer awareness within the development team.
 1. Foster better cooperation between members of different groups.

 ## Implementation